Video Codecs Compressions Extensions

 Codecs Compressions Extensions is the maze for many motion picture/video/film media makers.It’s no wonder because most of these people are arty creative minds and codecs and compressions are far from this.These are among the necessary bad things for creatives.

-This guide might help you to understand video codecs compressions extensions formats better.Easy read text and plain English.
+This guide might help you to understand video codecs compressions extensions formats better.Easy to read in plain English.

 Many people say : This is a process that degrades quality.